MileHacker Logo

 • Exchange foreign currency at large banks or international airports.

-• ATMs are widely available in Ezhou's urban areas.
+• Atms are easy to find in Ezhou's urban areas.

 • ATMs accept international cards from Visa, Mastercard, Plus, and Cirrus.